-We are the leader of the local telephone service market, with an average subscriber market share of approximately 91.7%, 91.4% and 91.4% in 2021, 2022 and 2023, respectively.
-Total revenues from local telephone services comprised 11.3%, 10.5% and 9.5% of our total revenues in 2021, 2022 and 2023, respectively.
-This decreasing trend was mainly due to the general industry-wide trend of migrating from fixed-line services to internet telephony services and voice over internet protocol, or VoIP, applications.

-We provide domestic long distance telephone services in Taiwan.
-Total revenues from domestic long distance telephone services comprised 0.9%, 0.8% and 0.7% of our total revenues in 2021, 2022 and 2023, respectively.
-This decreasing trend was mainly due to the migration to mobile services and increased use of VoIP applications.
+We are the leader of the local telephone service market, with an average subscriber market share of approximately 91.4%, 91.4% and 91.4% in 2022, 2023 and 2024, respectively.
+Total revenues from local telephone services comprised 10.5%, 9.5% and 8.7% of our total revenues in 2022, 2023 and 2024, respectively.
+As for the domestic long distance telephone services in Taiwan, total revenues from domestic long distance telephone services comprised 0.8%, 0.7% and 0.6% of our total revenues in 2022, 2023 and 2024, respectively.
+The decreasing trend of local telephone service and long distance telephone service was mainly due to the migration to mobile services and increased use of VoIP applications.

 We also provide ILD telephone services in Taiwan, primarily international direct dial services and wholesale of ILD traffic.
-Total revenues from ILD telephone services comprised 1.0%, 0.8% and 0.8% of our revenues in 2021, 2022 and 2023, respectively.
+Total revenues from ILD telephone services comprised 0.8%, 0.8% and 0.7% of our revenues in 2022, 2023 and 2024, respectively.
 This decreasing trend was mainly due to our strategy to reduce low-margin contracts.

 Leased Line Services: We are the leading domestic leased line services provider and the leading international leased line services provider in Taiwan, primarily offering exclusive lines that allow point-to-point connection for voice and data traffic.
-Leased lines are used by enterprise customers to assemble their private networks and by telecommunications service providers to establish networks to offer telecommunications services.
-Our leased line services mainly consist of local and domestic long distance and international leased line services.

-Our local and domestic long distance leased line services revenues were NT\$4.2 billion, NT\$4.2 billion and NT\$4.3 billion (US\$0.1 billion) in 2021, 2022 and 2023, respectively.
+Our local and domestic long distance leased line services revenues were NT\$4.2 billion, NT\$4.3 billion and NT\$4.2 billion (US\$0.1 billion) in 2022, 2023 and 2024, respectively.
 Revenues remain relatively stable year-over-year and we continue to migrate customers to higher-speed services.

-Our international leased line services revenues were NT\$2.2 billion, NT\$2.4 billion and NT\$2.7 billion (US\$87.2 million) in 2021, 2022 and 2023, respectively.
-Revenues increased in both 2022 and 2023, mainly due to the fact that the incremental bandwidth demand driven by the increasing usage of cloud services.
+Our international leased line services revenues were NT\$2.4 billion, NT\$2.7 billion and NT\$2.6 billion (US\$80.1 million) in 2022, 2023 and 2024, respectively.
+The slight decrease in revenues in 2024 was mainly due to the change in international customers' demands.